Tomev/qcflow/docs/source/models.rst

 .. warning::
     The :py:func:`qcflow.models.set_model` API is **not threadsafe**.
 Do not attempt to use this feature if you are logging models concurrently from multiple threads.
 This fluent API utilizes a global active model state that has no consistency guarantees.
-If you are interested in threadsafe logging APIs, please use the :py:class:`qcflow.client.MlflowClient` APIs for logging models.
+If you are interested in threadsafe logging APIs, please use the :py:class:`qcflow.client.QCFlowClient` APIs for logging models.

 .. _models_built-in-model-flavors: